twk1908/Bank-Term-Deposit-Subscription-Prediciton-Supervised-Classification/README.md

 *Results and performance of models are then evaluated*

-*Bank Deposit_Classification.R: Project's R Script , with exploratory data analytics and machine learning (supervised classification and model evaluation)
+*Bank Deposit_Classification.R: Project's R Script , with Exploratory Data Analytics and Machine Learning Model (supervised classification and model evaluation)
 *bank.csv: Dataset for reference.